Cellmate Who Jeffrey Epstein Claimed ‘Roughed Him Up’ Worked As Cop In Same Town As Trump National Golf Club

 — lohud.com (@lohud) June 1, 2018

-On July 24, approximately three weeks before his death in what has now been ruled a suicide, Epstein was found semiconscious in his cell with injuries to his neck.
+On July 24, approximately three weeks before his death, Epstein was found semiconscious in his cell with injuries to his neck.
 Tartaglione was Epstein’s cellmate at the time, but the musclebound ex-cop was cleared of wrongdoing by internal prison authorities, according to an NBC News report on Friday.

 Epstein, however, told fellow inmates and guards at the jail that Tartaglione had inflicted the injuries on him, and according to a New York Post report, that was prison authorities’ rationale for removing Epstein from suicide watch just six days after the incident, which was initially reported as a suicide attempt.